yugabyte/yugabyte-db/docs/content/stable/admin/yb-admin.md

 * *master-addresses*: Comma-separated list of YB-Master hosts and ports.
 Default value is `localhost:7100`.
 * *max_flags_class*: The maximum AutoFlag class to promote.
 Allowed values are `kLocalVolatile`, `kLocalPersisted`, `kExternal`, `kNewInstallsOnly`.
 Default value is `kExternal`.
 * *promote_non_runtime_flags*: Weather to promote non-runtime flags.
 Allowed values are `true` and `false`.
 Default value is `true`.
-* *force*: Forces the generation of a new AutoFlag config and sends it to all Yugabyte processes even if there is no new AutoFlags to promote.
+* *force*: Forces the generation of a new AutoFlag configuration and sends it to all YugabyteDB processes even if there are no new AutoFlags to promote.

 **Example**